Fe-Ordan/event-handler-telegram-bot/README.md

 ## Usage

 Events consists of Title, Date and Location informations.
 To create a new one, simply send **/start** command.
-And then send the informations asked in order.
+Then send the informations asked in order.